kbkirilov/time-tracker/BACKLOG.md

 ✅ #10 <u>__Displaying total hours for project code__</u> -> Once the end of the month comes I have to enter the hours in workflowMax.
 There, I can't enter hours per set, but rather for the whole project.
 So for instance if I have worked on SC01 and SC02 for PJH01012, I need to sum the time for both SC01 and SC02 sets and enter it in WorkflowMax.
 Suggestion is that I make a new function that sums the hours per project code and displays them in the monthly report.

+[ ] #11 <u>__Daily hours overview__</u> -> I want to get a better visual on the time I have spent working on a project throughout the day.
+I want to create a table like structure.
+This function will display all the projects that I have worked during the day (y-axis) and the time I have spent (x-axis) working on each.
+Imagine a table.
+The first column will the 'project-names' and second colum will the 'daily-hours'.
+The second column will be subdivided on the daily-hours I have worked it.

 ## Fixes suggestions